hyperbrew/bolt-cep/README.md

 ## ExtendScript Scope

-This biolerplate is flavored for a single JSX object attached to helper object `$` for all your panels to prevent pollution in the global namespace.
+This boilerplate is flavored for a single JSX object attached to helper object `$` for all your panels to prevent pollution in the global namespace.
 If you prefer to include your own raw JSX, include it in the Copy Assets object (above), and add the optional scriptPath object to your cep.config.ts file.

 ```
   panels: [